isaec/generate-combinations/README.md

 ## features

 Advanced type safety - the `generate` function is typed such that it will not create an object that does not conform to its generic.

+If you can make `generate` create data that does not conform to its generic without usage of `illegal` or similar ts assertions - its a bug!
+Please report it!

 ```typescript
 type Data = {
   data: string;
   optionalData?: string;
 }
 ```

 <details><summary>